JordanChow/DecodaGPT/README.md

 2. Add a `.env` file in the backend folder
    1. This file should contain your Open AI api key in the following format:
       OPENAI_API_KEY=insert-api-key-here
+3. Start up Docker
-3. run `docker-compose up` inside the root folder to start the application.
+4. run `docker-compose up` inside the root folder to start the application.

 ## Examples